-“Hm, it’s too quiet,” he remarked.
+“Hm, it’s too quiet,” he said.
 “And I don’t see any ubiquitous groups of vagrants huddled around a burning barrel or two.”

 “You sure this is the place?”
 Koort peered in the dark.

 Mia glanced over her shoulder at the rest of the hallway.
-“The building had been made during the Old Empire.
+“The building had been made during the reign of the Transhuman Order.
 They’d had strict construction regulations about pretty much everything.
 I think this miserable relic hadn’t been an exception.”

-Koort snorted and tried the manual handle.
+Koort snorted, and tried the manual groove.
 The door didn’t move.
 “It seems that there is civilization around here after all.
 The lock’s still powered.”

-Koort turned his back to her, to prevent ruining his darkvision by the omnitool’s soft glow.
-He observed the hallway and suddenly had a feeling he was being watched.
-Koort slowly reached for his gun, when behind him the door’s maglock clicked open.
+He turned his back to her, to prevent ruining his darkvision by the omnitool’s soft glow.
+He observed the hallway, and suddenly had a feeling he was being watched.
+Koort slowly reached for his weapon, when behind him the door’s maglock clicked open.

 “You coming?”
 Mia called.

-“Right behind you,” Koort replied and, without turning his back to the hallway, entered the apartment and locked the door.
+“Right behind you,” Koort replied, and without turning his back to the hallway, entered the apartment, then locked the door.
 The apartment was pitch black.